Philadelphia Burn Injury Attorney

 - Electrical burns happen when a person contact with an open electrical source or touches a high-voltage discharge such as an electric fence or utility panel.
 Electrical burns are externally painful but carry a high risk of internal complications afterward, and they can interfere with the body’s natural electrical currents.

 - Chemical burns describe injuries caused by corrosive chemicals and sometimes by the inhalation of toxic fumes.
 Inhalation of corrosive or toxic chemicals can also scar the respiratory passages and cause brain damage.

 - Radiation burns result from exposure to ultraviolet light, microwaves, and other forms of radiation.
-While most people commonly don’t contact volatile nuclear material, sunburn is a type of radiation burn most people experience at some point.
+While most people commonly don’t contact with volatile nuclear material, sunburn is a type of radiation burn most people experience at some point.

-Effects of a Burn Injury
+Effects of a Burn Injury In Philadelphia

 People typically assess the severity of a burn using a degree scale.
 First-degree burns are the least severe and describe burns that affect only the top layers of skin.
 First-degree burns usually heal in a matter of days or weeks and may result in light scarring.
 Second-degree burns affect the skin layers more deeply and take longer to heal than first-degree burns.
 Third-degree burns damage the skin layers and usually require skin grafts, and typically lead to a large amount of scarring.
-Finally, fourth-degree burns are the most severe, and extend into the underlying tissues or bones beneath the skin.
+Finally, fourth-degree burns are the most severe and extend into the underlying tissues or bones beneath the skin.

 Since burn injuries typically leave obvious scarring, they can be psychologically traumatic for the victim.
 Burns also leave the victim open to other complications, such as infections, respiratory problems, cardiovascular difficulties, and some types of cancer, such as skin cancer caused by excessive sun exposure.